digital-biosystems/dbs-components/docs/kbsearch/index.md

 # `<dbs-kbsearch>` Web Component

 `dbs-kbsearch` is a customizable web component for searching in knowledge base.
+Knowledge base is embedded within the component from deliverable D2.2 of oncoscreen project [https://oncoscreen.health/](https://oncoscreen.health/).
+Future version may add customized knowledge via attribute.

 {: .note }
 version: 0.1<br/>The component is in development.
 Some features may not work or may change.